 Some countries do not immediately surrender when their Capital is captured, either because they have one or more Alternative Capitals where their government will move to, or because their government may transfer to another country altogether.
-For example, if Washington DC falls then the Union's Capital will move to Philadelphia, then New York if Philadelphia falls too, and finally Chicago if New York is also taken.
+For example, if Tokyo falls then Japan's Capital will move to Osaka, and then to Seoul.